IBM/torc_py/README.md

 ## 7. Related work ##

-There is a number of Python packages and framework that enable the orchestration and execution of task-based parallelism on various computing platforms.
+There is a number of Python packages and frameworks that enable the orchestration and execution of task-based parallelism on various computing platforms.
 On single-node multi-core systems Python provides two packages: the [*multiprocessing*](https://docs.python.org/3/library/multiprocessing.html) and the [*concurrent.futures*](https://docs.python.org/3/library/concurrent.futures.html).
 The [*futures* package of *mpi4py*](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html) provides an extension of *futures* on top of the MPI programming model. [*DTM*](http://deap.gel.ulaval.ca/doc/0.9/api/dtm.html) is an MPI-based framework that supports task-based parallelism.
 However, *DTM* is obsolete and has been replaced by [*Scoop*](http://pyscoop.org), which follows a more distributed-based approach without relying on MPI.
 This is also the case for the [*Celery*](http://www.celeryproject.org/) and [*Dask*](http://dask.pydata.org/en/latest/) frameworks, which mainly target cloud computing environments.
 Finally, [*PycompSS*](https://pypi.org/project/pycompss/) is a compiler-based approach, where task functions and code parallelization is based on annotations.

 |Framework           | Clusters | Nested parallelism           | MPI |